 - Great Basin Singleleaf Pinyon Utah Juniper/Shrub Woodland Alliance.
-Pinyon juniper woodland occurs only within the proposed DVTA Expansion Area at elevations of 4,040 to 7,480 feet and encompasses 26,495 acres (Tables 3.10-2 and 3.10-3).
+Pinyon juniper woodland occurs only within the proposed DVTA expansion area at elevations of 4,040-7,480 feet and encompasses approximately 30,000 acres (Tables 3.10-2 and 3.10-3).
 The threshold for designating a site as woodland was 5 percent relative cover of trees, with up to 95 percent absolute cover of Utah juniper.
 Understory shrubs included black and Wyoming sagebrush up to 40 percent cover, and Basin big sagebrush up to 20 percent.
 An understory of Sandberg bluegrass, Newberry's milkvetch (Astragalus newberryi var. castoreus), and carpet phlox (Phlox hoodii) is often accompanied by a diverse assemblage of annual and perennial forbs. - Utah Juniper/Shrub Woodland Alliance.
 Stands with tree cover over 5 percent, with no more than 5 percent absolute cover of singleleaf pinyon, are designated as Utah Juniper Shrub Woodland, and generally occur between 5,000 and 8,280 feet.
 Utah juniper cover ranges up to 15 percent, with an understory of black and Wyoming sagebrush up to 30 percent.
 Basin big sagebrush can occur up to 15 percent, and some lower elevation sites can also contain up to 10 percent cover of Bailey's greasewood.
 Cheatgrass comprises up to 15 percent cover in this alliance.
 Understory graminoids and forbs are generally sparse but can include James' galleta and ricegrass.
-A total of approximately 9,400 acres was mapped within the proposed B-17 and DVTA expansion areas (Tables 3.10-2 and 3.10-3).
+A total of approximately 9,300 acres was mapped within the proposed B-17 and DVTA expansion areas under Alternatives 1 and 2 (Table 3.10-2) and approximately 2,500 acres under Alternative 3 (Table 3.10-3).